 Camilla reads poetry, TV/Film screenplays and fiction for TLC Middle East

-Hala Saadani is a bilingual (English and Arabic) editor and writer who has spent the past three years heading the Children’s and Young Adult Publishing division at Bloomsbury Qatar Foundation (subsequently Hamad Bin Khalifa University Press).
-She has worked to identify and mentor rising stars in C/YA literature and to pair them with award-winning illustrators as well as to find gems of C/YA literature that would work in translation.
-With a keen eye for talent and a deep understanding of a respect for her audience, Hala can guide aspiring authors to achieve the highest accolades, such as the Etisalat Award for Arabic Children’s Literature, which was awarded to one of her authors, Ibtihaj Al-Harthi, for her first book (Mah and Me) in 2015.
+Hala Saadani is a bilingual (English and Arabic) editor and writer who has headed the Children’s and Young Adult Publishing division at Bloomsbury Qatar Foundation (subsequently Hamad Bin Khalifa University Press) for the past three years.
+She works to identify and mentor rising stars in C/YA literature, pair them with award-winning illustrators, and to find gems of C/YA literature that would work in translation.
+With a keen eye for talent and a deep respect for her audience, Hala can guide aspiring authors to achieve the highest accolades, such as the Etisalat Award for Arabic Children’s Literature, which was awarded to one of her authors, Ibtihaj Al-Harthi, for her first book (Mah and Me) in 2015.